07947613070

 Arrival at Merton Register Office

 There is a barrier to the drive up to Morden Park House.
-Taxis may have to leave you by the barrier, but wedding cars are generally let through to drive up to the house.
+Taxis may have to leave you by the barrier, but wedding cars can generally drive up to the house.
 For guests with vehicles, Morden Park Car Park is just by the house and is exceptionally cheap at just 40p/hour.

-The first port of call is usually the reception to let them know of your arrival.
-Here, there is a small waiting area where guests may wait until it is time to go through for the ceremony.
+The first port of call is usually the reception to inform them of your arrival.
+There is a small waiting area where guests may wait until it is time to go through for the ceremony.

 Bride and daughter arrive at Merton Register Office in an Uber taxi

-Bride Felicite arrived by taxi which dropped her and daughter by the entrance barrier.
+Bride Felicite arrived by taxi, dropping her and her daughter by the entrance barrier.

 Little girl with three lder relatives at Merton Register Office